-Sometimes the emphasis on identifying risks to the core value drivers and new strategic initiatives causes some to erroneously conclude that ERM is only focused on "strategic risks" and not concerned with operational, compliance, or reporting risks.
+Sometimes this emphasis on identifying risks to the strategies causes some to erroneously conclude that ERM is only focused on "strategic risks" and not concerned with operational, compliance, or reporting risks.
 That's not the case.
 Rather, when deploying a strategic lens as the point of focus to identify risks, the goal is to think about any kind of risk - strategic, operational, compliance, reporting, or whatever kind of risk - that might impact the strategic success of the enterprise.
 As a result, when ERM is focused on identifying, assessing, managing, and monitoring risks to the viability of the enterprise, the ERM process is positioned to be an important strategic tool where risk management and strategy leadership are integrated.
-It also helps remove management's "siloblinders" from the risk management process by encouraging management to individually and collectively think of any and all types of risks that might impact the entity's strategic success.
+It also helps remove management's "silo-blinders" from the risk management process by encouraging management to individually and collectively think of any and all types of risks that might impact the entity's strategic success.